Child Criminal Exploitation, Child Sexual Exploitation, Trafficking & Missing

 Child Criminal Exploitation (CCE) Risk Assessment Screening Tool

-This tool is to be used to notify Local Authorities in Leicester, Leicestershire and Rutland of concerns about children relating to any form of Child Exploitation, for example including Criminal Exploitation and Modern Slavery.
+This tool is to be used to notify Local Authorities in Leicester, Leicestershire and Rutland (LLR) of concerns about children relating to any form of Child Exploitation, for example including Criminal Exploitation and Modern Slavery.
 The tool can be found here.

 Child Sexual Exploitation (CSE)

 CSE is a form of sexual abuse that involves the manipulation and/or coercion of young people under the age of 18 into sexual activity.

 Includes: Reports, resources for schools and governors, short films, resources regarding night-time economy and links to useful websites, including Barnardo's for information for parents, young people and practitioners on the signs of child sexual exploitation and how to keep safe; PACE - Parents Against Child Sexual Exploitation for information for parents/carers and children/young people.

 Funded by Leicester, Leicestershire and Rutland's Violence Reduction Network, the film entitled 'Are you listening' aims to raise awareness of the issue of CCE, some of the signs that could indicate a child is in danger and where you can go for help and support.
 It is important we all play an active role in tackling this issue.